bhauman/lein-figwheel/README.md

 Figwheel relies on having files that can be reloaded.

-Reloading works beautifully on referentioally transparent code and code that only defines behavior without bundling state with the behavior.
+Reloading works beautifully on referentially transparent code and code that only defines behavior without bundling state with the behavior.